wuwbobo2021/jni-min-helper/README.md

 # jni-min-helper
-Minimal helper for `jni-rs`, supporting dynamic proxies, Android dex embedding and broadcast receiver.
+Minimal helper for `jni-rs`, supporting dynamic proxies, Android dex embedding, runtime permission request and broadcast receiver.
 Used for calling Java code from Rust.

 While the JNI interface was initially designed for calling native code from Java, this library provides a bit more convenient functions for handling exceptions and avoiding memory leaks, preventing the Rust application from crashing.